skrylexx/POC_MongoDB_With_JS/README.md

 #### Web Interface

 You may see a simple web interface for this API at http://localhost:3000/.
-Some links to navigate through the API are available.
-Feel free to try it !
+There's a search bar to find movies by keywords (for title, genres, cast etc...).
+You can add a new movie by going through http://localhost/movie/add.
+Some elements are required and notified with a star.
+You are not allowed to send data without writing in this text areas.

+http://localhost/comments shows you all commentaries with a search bar to search by user's name.

 ## Swagger UI